HimbeerserverDE/www/static/md/srvre/kernel/wiki/syscalls.md

 Calling convention
 ==================

-A syscalls is invoked by executing the `ecall` instruction with the argument registers set to the following values:
+A syscall is invoked by executing the `ecall` instruction with the argument registers set to the following values:

 | Register | Friendly name | Meaning        |